 salt and pepper to taste

-Heat a Dutch oven over high heat and add olive oil once heated.
-Once the oil is heated, add garlic slices.
-Once the garlic slices start turning light brown, remove them while leaving the oil in the Dutch oven.
-Add sliced basil leaves and crushed tomatoes, and immediately lower heat to medium.
-Let it simmer for about 5 minutes while stirring once or twice.
-Add a quarter teaspoon of salt and a couple pinches of cracked pepper.
+Heat a Dutch oven over high heat and add olive oil once hot.
+Add the garlic slices and cook until they begin to turn light brown, then remove them while leaving the oil in the Dutch oven.
+Add the sliced basil leaves and crushed tomatoes, then immediately lower the heat to medium.
+Let it simmer for about five minutes, stirring once or twice.
+Add a quarter teaspoon of salt and a couple of pinches of cracked pepper.

-Stir once or twice before adding tomato paste.
-Carefully taste since the sauce will be hot.
+Stir once or twice before adding the tomato paste.
+Carefully taste, as the sauce will be hot.
 Add another quarter teaspoon of salt if it tastes like something is missing.
-Stir twice and taste.
-If more salt is required, add a pinch at a time to your taste.
+Stir and taste again.
+If more salt is needed, add a pinch at a time to your taste.
 The total stove cooking time is 18 minutes.
-Enjoy!

 Comments